-The Skyline Residence, which was designed by Belzberg Architects and featured in Crazy Stupid Love, sits atop a ridgeline in the Hollywood Hills.
-The stunning 5,800-square-foot residence was snapped up by Pharell in 2015.
+The Skyline Residence, which was designed by Belzberg Architects and featured in Crazy Stupid Love, sits atop a ridge in the Hollywood Hills.
+The stunning, 5,800-square-foot residence was snapped up by Pharell in 2015.

 Designed by John Lautner in 1963, the Sheats-Goldstein Residence in the Hollywood Hills was featured in the cult classic The Big Lebowski.
-The living room—which has become known as the "Big Lebowski Room"—boasts a curvy concrete-and-leather sofa that resulted from a collaboration between homeowner James Goldstein and Lautner.
+The living room—which has become known, fittingly, as the "Big Lebowski Room"—boasts a curvy, concrete-and-leather sofa that resulted from a collaboration between homeowner James Goldstein and Lautner.
 The ceiling is covered with sandblasted concrete that still features the original miniature circular skylights.

 Located on the border of Portland, Oregon’s Forest Park and designed by Skylab Architecture, the Hoke House was the residence of Edward Cullen and his family in Twilight.

-Casa Malaparte is a villa that was built in 1938 for Cuzio Malaparte (an Italian magic realist writer) by the Italian architect Adalberto Libera.
-Perched atop cliffs above the island of Capri, the home was featured in Jean-Luc Godard’s 1963 drama, Contempt—which also starred the legendary Brigitte Bardot.
+Casa Malaparte is a villa that was built in 1938 for Curzio Malaparte, an Italian magic realist writer, by the Italian architect Adalberto Libera.
+Perched on a cliff on the island of Capri, the home was featured in Jean-Luc Godard’s 1963 drama, Contempt—which also starred the legendary Brigitte Bardot.